RasmusAntons/enigmatics_bingo_goals/README.md

 # Enigmatics Bingo Goals

 Alternative goals for [Bingo](https://modrinth.com/mod/bingo-mod), specifically for lockout mode.
+Both the datapack and fabric mod are server-side only.

-These goals are intended to be played with a [player tracker](https://modrinth.com/mod/playertracker/) and require a [patch to allow never-type goals in lockout mode](https://github.com/Gaming32/bingo/pull/13).
+The goals are intended to be played with a [player tracker](https://modrinth.com/mod/playertracker/) and require a [patch to allow never-type goals in lockout mode](https://github.com/Gaming32/bingo/pull/13).

 ## Usage